Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 preferred side, or even introduce gaps between monitors in order to prevent the mouse from automatically crossing the screen (not supported by KDE or GNOME).

-In figure @kde-gaps and @gnome-gaps, the error messages for gaps in GNOME and KDE are visualized.
+In @kde-gaps and @gnome-gaps, the error messages for gaps in GNOME and KDE are visualized.

 #align(
   center, [#figure(